MobiusL/bASIC-FAQ/README.md

 This PSU will be able to power up to 10 bASIC mining units.
 If you are planning on running less than 10 a smaller PSU (in terms of wattage) might be more appropriate.

+Please exercise due diligence with regards to PSUs.
+Having $10,000 worth of equipment on one PSU provides no hedging.
+If this concerns you, please consider using multiple PSUs (possibly with a lower maximum wattage each) in order to spread risk.
+This is _especially_ true with lower quality PSUs.